Ukraine declares NATO ambition on protests anniversary

 Poroshenko confirmed that pro-Western Yatsenyuk will keep his post to head the coalition government, which faces a mammoth task dealing with the gravest crisis in Ukraine's post-Soviet history.

 During a visit to Kiev Friday, US Vice President Joe Biden told Russia it faced paying an ever-higher price over its policies in its western neighbour.

-Biden described as "unacceptable" the Kremlin's role in the crisis in eastern Ukraine, but stopped short of offering lethal military supplies to Kiev forces battling rebels in a seven-month conflict which has killed 4,300 people.
+Biden described as "unacceptable" the Kremlin's role in the crisis in eastern Ukraine, but stopped short of offering offensive military supplies to Kiev forces battling rebels in a seven-month conflict which has killed 4,300 people.

 Hinting at possible new sanctions, he warned Russia had failed to fulfil its commitments under a September peace plan, adding: "So long as that continues, Russia will face rising costs, greater isolation."

 As Biden met Poroshenko and Yatsenyuk, Kiev claimed that shelling was taking place from across the Russian border for the first time since a tattered ceasefire was signed in September.

 Ukrainian military spokesman Andriy Lysenko said that in the past day, artillery had been fired at a border post in the Lugansk area from the direction of Manotsky in Russia's Rostov region.

 Ukraine's government has for months urged the US to give it weapons and ammunition to fight pro-Moscow forces in the east.

 Ministers had hoped Biden would use his visit to announce further US assistance for its forces but his office announced only $23 million (18 million euros) to support justice reforms and food rations.